 My favorite hike is the 3.9 mile loop around the park.
 You can find all the details on the All Trails app!
-Grab a sandwich from downtown, scout out an empty bench overlooking the majestic coastline and relax amidst the faint waterfront breeze.
-Don’t forget to leave no trace though and follow the ‘carry in carry out’ policy when visiting.
+Grab a sandwich from downtown, scout out an empty bench overlooking the majestic coastline and relax amidst the faint waterfront breeze at this gorgeous Bristol RI place.
+Don’t forget to leave no trace and follow the ‘carry in carry out’ policy when visiting.
 It’s so important to keep our state parks clean!

 Hop Aboard The Prudence Island Ferry

 147 Thames Street, Bristol, RI, 02809

 It might not necessarily be attached to Bristol, but the ferry departs from there so I think it still counts!
 If you get seasick, don’t worry, the crossing is only 25 minutes and you can occupy your time by taking in the beautiful harbor views and surrounding shorelines.

 On the island itself, expect to see an abundance of wildlife from deer to a variety of bird species.
 For the best sightings, head to the Narragansett Bay National Estuarine Research Reserve where you can take a stroll along the many different nature trials.
 If you have time, make sure you head to Prudence Island Lighthouse for sunset!